European-Unified-ID/EUID-docs/api/v2/sdks/client-side-identity.md

 If you have decided to use `async` or `defer` script loading, move the script tag that loads the SDK into the document header and add the appropriate keyword.

-Deciding to use `async` or `defer` script loading is not something the UID2 team can provide advice on, because it depends on the individual website.
+Deciding to use `async` or `defer` script loading is not something the EUID team can provide advice on, because it depends on the individual website.
 If you're not sure, it is safe to ignore this change and leave your script tag unchanged.